DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "...D.on't talk... to me...
 My wounds... are really... killing me"

 Behind Saki's bench was crouching and unmoving young man.
-He was fighting against different from Kay training doll, but got seriously kicked to his sides and no longer could get up.
+He was fighting against different from Kai training doll, but got seriously kicked to his sides and no longer could get up.

 "Well, leaving aside Ashlan.
-Even instructors are saying that if Kay would be born at time of Great War, maybe you'd leave mark on history instead of Sid"
+Even instructors are saying that if Kai would be born at time of Great War, maybe you'd leave mark on history instead of Sid"

 "I don't really qualify to be a hero.
-It is just I don't want to slack off when it comes to training" - Kay looked at robotic dragon, and replied in his normal tone.
+It is just I don't want to slack off when it comes to training" - Kai looked at robotic dragon, and replied in his normal tone.

 Hundred years ago.
 Various races: Demons, Foreign gods, Cryptids and Spirits - were ruled by strongest among their kind.